 Our medicines treat several types of cancer and associated conditions like neutropenia.
 (Neutropenia is a low level of neutrophils, a type of white blood cell.
 All white blood cells help the body fight infection.)

-We have a range of generic and branded medicines used in the treatment of urological conditions.
-For the treatment of interstitial cystitis and recurrent bacterial cystitis, Teva markets Cystistat® (hyaluronate sodium) solution, a CE marked class III medical device.
+We have a range of generic and branded medicines used in the treatment of urological conditions, including the treatment of interstitial cystitis and recurrent bacterial cystitis.

 Statistics suggest around one in seven couples may have difficulty conceiving.
 This is approximately 3.5 million people in the UK.
 There are many potential causes of infertility, and fertility problems can affect either the man or the woman.5 Regardless of the cause, infertility can be very distressing and put strain upon relationships.